PODCASTS

 Claudia Skowron: Stay In Your Situation

 Claudia is someone who prefers to go by many hats.
-By day she works an adolescent/young adult mental health therapist in private practice.
-Outside of her professional career, she enjoys sports/exercise, dinners with friends, and above all, TRAVEL.
+By day, she works as an adolescent/young adult mental health therapist in private practice.
+Outside of her professional career, she enjoys sports/exercise, dinners with friends, and, above all, TRAVEL.
 2019 was the year of battling several major health conditions while still trying to live life to the fullest.

 Read More